ModelEngineering/controlSBML/README.md

-# SBMLControl
+# ControlSBML
-Analyze and design feedback control for SBML models
+Analyze and design feedback control of biochemical networks using Tellurium.